Table of Contents Search for printer HOME

 International

 Despite the profound implications of this new viewpoint, hardly anyone rose to dispute it.
 Not only for climate but for many other complex systems, scientists had come to accept that a small, even random, event could trigger sweeping changes.
 Yet while they did not deny the facts head-on, many denied them more subtly, by failing to revise their accustomed ways of thinking about climate.
 For example, few of the scientists studying pollen in bogs went back to their data and took on the difficult task of looking for catastrophically rapid shifts in the past.
 "Geoscientists are just beginning to accept and adapt to the new paradigm of highly variable climate systems," said the Academy committee in 2001.
-Beyond geoscientists, "this new paradigm has not yet penetrated the impacts community," that is, the economists and other specialists who tried to calculate the consequences of climate change.(71) Policy-makers and the public lagged even farther behind in grasping what the new scientific view could mean.
+Beyond geoscientists, "this new paradigm has not yet penetrated the impacts community," that is, the economists and other specialists who tried to calculate the consequences of climate change.(71) Policy-makers and the public lagged even farther behind in grasping what the new scientific understanding could mean.

 <=Chaos theory